benc-uk/serverless-cognitive/README.md

 3. Second Azure Function is triggered on a new blob arriving at *photo-in*
 4. Function sends image to Cognitive Service API (REST call) and gets the JSON result
 5. Result is stored in *photo-out* container as a blob of JSON
-6. Static HTML5 viewing page polls *photo-out* for new blobs and updates page dynamically by fetching and reading the JSON
-Viewing page renders details as overlays on the images, such as the caption, tags and location of faces (using HTML5 Canvas API)
+6. Static HTML/Javascript viewer 'app' polls *photo-out* for new blobs and updates page dynamically by fetching and reading the JSON.
+Details are shown as overlays on the images, such as the caption, tags and location of faces (using HTML5 Canvas API)

 ## Example (Viewer Results Webapp)
 ![demo](docs/demo.png){: .framed}